Rob-C-89/lorna-rose-artist/README.md

 ## Deployment

-The site was deployed to GitHub pages.
+The site was deployed to GitHub pages using the following steps (sourced from Code Insitute Full Stack Diploma):

+1. In the GitHub repo., navigate to Settings
+2. On the left-hand sidebar, in the Code and automation section, select Pages.
+3. Make sure:
+....* Source is set to 'Deploy from Branch'.
+...* Main branch is selected.
+....* Folder is set to / (root).
+4. Under Branch, click Save.

 The link to view the site is as follows: https://rob-c-89.github.io/lorna-rose-artist/